-F THIS was the situation in the l6th century, what could have been the ethnoconfessional structure of Hungary and Transylvania at the turn of the millennium, up to about A.D.
+If this was the situation in the l6th century, what could have been the ethno-confessional structure of Hungary and Transylvania at the turn of the millennium, up to about A.D.
 400?
 It is not an easy task to provide an answer to this question.

-Magyar historiography estimates that, upon their coming to Pannonia, the Hungarians amounted to c.
-400,000-500,000 in number and they are said to have allegedly found there c.
-150,000-200,000 natives; in the first half of l6th century, out of the about four million inhabitants of Hungary, the minorities are said to have represented about 20-25%.6
+Magyar historiography, following in its traditional line, thinks it has found adequate answers: upon their coming to Pannonia, the Hungarians are estimated to have amounted to c.
+400,000 - 500,000 in number and they are said to have allegedly found there c.
+150,000 - 200,000 natives7; in the first half of 16^{th} century, out of the about four million inhabitants of Hungary, the minorities are said to have represented about 20 - 25% 8.
+Concerning the age of the peoples and populations residing on the territory of the country, it is only admitted that certain isolated groups of Slavs, Avars, and, perhaps Szeklers, all of whom were assimilated from a linguistic and from an ethnical point of view shortly, may have preceded the Hungarians on the territory that was medieval Hungary 9.
+Following a unilateral and abridged reading of the written sources and following the deforming of other proofs, it has of late again been sustained, as has been shown that Hungary was a national state, with a negligible proportion of the minorities, who lived in an atmosphere of perfect harmony and concord.
+That is why a re-examination of the sources is necessary.